Egyptian Museum: Access to the museum and entry

-Sale Room for Antiquities
+Sale room for antiquities

 The Department of Antiquities (Service d'Antiquités Egyptien) operated a sale room (Salle de ventes) in the Egyptian Museum in Cairo from 1902 in room 56 on the ground floor, where original ancient Egyptian artworks and other original artefacts were sold.
 In addition, until the 1970s, dealers or collectors could bring antiquities to the Cairo Museum for inspection on Thursdays, and if museum officials had no objections, they could pack them in ready-made boxes, have them sealed and cleared for export.
 Many objects now held in private collections or public museums originated here.
-After years of debate about the strategy for selling the antiquities, the sale room was finally closed in November 1979.
+After years of debate about the strategy for selling the antiquities, the sale room was closed in November 1979.